-Jointly developed by Microsoft and IBM to operate with Intel microprocessors, OS/2 was originally a 16-bit operating system that was designed to work with 286 processors and first introduced in 1987.
-OS/2 later became a graphical interface similar to Windows, but also supported a command line.
+Jointly developed by Microsoft and IBM to operate with Intel microprocessors, OS/2 was originally a 16-bit operating system.
+It was designed to work with 286 processors and was introduced in 1987.
+OS/2 became a graphical interface similar to Windows, but also supported a command line.
 In fact, many OS/2 and DOS commands are the same.

-IBM officially announces on July 14, 2005 that all sales of OS/2 will end on December 23, 2005 and that all support from IBM for OS/2 will end on December 16, 2005.
+IBM officially announces on July 14, 2005, that all sales of OS/2 will end on December 23, 2005, and that all support from IBM for OS/2 will end on December 16, 2005.